Skip to content

 Tuition fees & costs

-If you are a student from Morehouse College, Spelman College, Vassar College, or Xavier University, summer school tuition fees are £850.
+If you are a student from a special partner institution (including Morehouse College) and you apply through your home institution, the summer school tuition fees are £850.
 This covers tuition, accommodation and scheduled social events.

 You will also need to budget for living costs, such as food, travel and personal expenses.